-Lastly, you can actively research cultural diversity by searching on the Internet, asking your networks to outsource to your chosen countries.
+Lastly, you can actively research cultural diversity by searching on the Internet and asking your networks to outsource to your chosen countries.

 By combining a well-structured process with some advanced communication tools, organizations can establish an effective management methodology to eliminate potential offshore software development risks.

 Above are our views that guide you through several common pitfalls.
 Without significant consideration, they could quickly turn to severe obstacles and failures and freak out any business leaders to stay away from offshore software outsourcing.
-Thus, the first and foremost thing you should do is careful planning and choosing software vendors.
-Based on that, you will achieve a wide range of most critical business objectives like growth, revenue, profitability, and productivity.
+Thus, the first and foremost thing you should do is carefully plan and choose software vendors.
+Based on that, you will achieve a wide range of the most critical business objectives, like growth, revenue, profitability, and productivity.

 - Rahul Varshneya, Five Pitfalls To Avoid When Outsourcing Software Development, www.StackOverflow.blog, 2019.

 - Dave Hecker, Legal Concerns and the Offshore Software Contract, www.sourceseek.com, 2015.